-Options for a Formal Complaint

-The options available under this Policy are:

-- employees may make a formal written complaint to the Human Resources Advisor when they choose not to use informal processes or the use of informal processes has failed to resolve the problem; or - where appropriate, Southern Response may accept complaints from third parties and/or may pursue investigations of its own if it becomes aware of alleged inappropriate behaviour.
+Options for a Formal Complaint The options available under this Policy are: employees may make a formal written complaint to the Human Resources Advisor when they choose not to use informal processes or the use of informal processes has failed to resolve the problem; or where appropriate, Southern Response may accept complaints from third parties and/or may pursue investigations of its own if it becomes aware of alleged inappropriate behaviour.
 Contractors should refer to their contract for dispute resolution procedures.
 If the Contractor makes a written complaint, Southern Response may follow this procedure, with appropriate modifications.

-If employees wish to make a "protected disclosure" under the Protected Disclosures Act 2000, and any of the following apply:

-- the employee believes on reasonable grounds that the Human Resources Advisor is or may be involved in the alleged serious wrongdoing; or - the employee believes on reasonable grounds that the Human Resources Advisor is, by reason of any relationship or association with a person who is or may be involved in the alleged serious wrongdoing, not a person to whom it is appropriate to make the disclosure; or - the employee believes on reasonable grounds that the Chief Executive of Southern Response is or may be involved in the alleged serious wrongdoing; or - the employee believes on reasonable grounds that immediate reference to an "appropriate authority" (as defined in the Act) is justified by reason of urgency or some other exceptional circumstance; or - the employee believes on reasonable grounds that there has been no action or recommended action on the matter within 20 working days after the date on which the disclosure was made; or - the employee has already made a disclosure to the Human Resources Advisor in accordance with Southern Response's internal procedure, or to the Chief Executive of Southern Response or to an "appropriate authority"; and - the employee believes on reasonable grounds that the person to whom the disclosure is made has decided not to investigate, or has decided to investigate but has not made progress with the investigation within a reasonable time, or has investigated the matter but has not taken any action nor recommended the taking of action; and - continues to believe on reasonable grounds that the information disclosed is true or likely to be true
+If employees wish to make a "protected disclosure" under the Protected Disclosures Act 2000, and any of the following apply: the employee believes on reasonable grounds that the Human Resources Advisor is or may be involved in the alleged serious wrongdoing; or the employee believes on reasonable grounds that the Human Resources Advisor is, by reason of any relationship or association with a person who is or may be involved in the alleged serious wrongdoing, not a person to whom it is appropriate to make the disclosure; or the employee believes on reasonable grounds that the Chief Executive of Southern Response is or may be involved in the alleged serious wrongdoing; or the employee believes on reasonable grounds that there has been no action or some other exceptional circumstance; or the employee believes on reasonable grounds that there has been no action or recommended action on the matter within 20 working days after the date on which the disclosure was made; or the employee believes on reasonable grounds that the person to whom the disclosure was made; or the employee believes on reasonable grounds that the person to whom the disclosure is made has decided not to investigate, or has decided to investigate but has not made progress with the investigation within a reasonable time, or has investigated the matter but has not taken any action nor recommended the taking of action; and continues to believe on reasonable grounds that the information disclosed is true or likely to be true Confidentiality Subject to the requirements of the investigation or any legal disclosure requirements, everyone involved in a formal or informal investigation has: the right to have information they disclose kept confidential; the duty to respect the rights of others to the maintenance of confidence; and the right to have any limits of confidentiality explained to them.
+SON